sandeepk-480/String-Splitter/README.md

 **Workflow:**

 * I will provide you with Korean text in segments.
-* Translate each segment carefully, adhering to the guidelines above and add proper line breaks.
+* Translate each segment carefully with proper line breaks and adhering to the guidelines above.
+* Prioritize memory settings over phonetic defaults.

-By following these instructions, you will ensure a high-quality and accurate translation of the Korean novel into English.
+By following these instructions, you will ensure a high-quality and accurate translation.